sebalgp/sebalgp/README.md

-- I'm Sebastián Gallardo,
-- You can contact me at sebastian.gallardo@ib.edu.ar
+You can contact me at sebastian.gallardo@ib.edu.ar